riotactstudios/squareknot/README.md

 ## What is Squareknot?

-Squareknot provides the basics for a responsive flex box grid system along with simple styles for a fast and clean starting point.
-It is specifically designed to work with Wordpress, is lightweight, clean and easy to use!
+SquareKnot provides the basics for a mobile-first, responsive, flex box grid system along with simple styles for a fast and clean starting point.
+While it is not a full-fledged css platform, SquareKnot provides the foundation on which your entire website can be built.
+If you need additional styling, create a new style.css file and add to/overwrite anything you need to change.

 ## Table of Contents